near/docs/docs/development/writing-smart-contracts.md

 The letter passed in as an argument \(e.g. `"v"` in the case of the vector\) is the key that gets assigned as a prefix to distinguish the collections from each other \(precisely because they're persistent\).

 **NOTE**: if you're coming from JavaScript, you might not be familiar with the type declaration in the two brackets `<>`.
-In TypeScript, need to declare the types that any collection is going to take.
+In AssemblyScript, need to declare the types that any collection is going to take.

 ## Arrays